Confused about how to use progesterone or you don’t tolerate it well? Dr Juliet Balfour explains your options.

 Most people tolerate it well – but there are some that find all forms of progesterone or progestins give them troubling side effects.
 These can include fatigue, low mood, irritability, bloating and spottiness – very similar to PMS.

 They only come in one dose but can be chopped in half if you need more or less.
-They come in a continuous patch with both oestrogen and progestin every day or the sequential which has oestrogen every day but progestin for two weeks of the cycle.
+They come in a continuous patch with both oestrogen and progestin for every day use or the sequential which has oestrogen every day but progestin for two weeks of the cycle.

 Tips for patches: make sure you’re applying them to dry skin.
 Do not apply moisturiser before you put the patch on.